ThomasBuchinger/ansible_lab/README.md

 A small Elastic-Stack (Beats, elasticsearch and Kibana) is responsible for log and status monitoring.
 The push architecture makes it a perfect match for a lab, where services come and go and the dashboards shipped by Elastic cover most monitoring needs

 ### Openshift Origin
 The Upstream project Red Hat's Kubernetes distribution Openshift Enterprise.
-The setup is a single node development setup configured via 'oc cluster up', maybe a more production grade, multi-node setup will be added later
+The setup is a single node development setup configured with the help of the excellent installation-script by gshipley

 ### Additional features
 * All nodes run Cockpit for GUI based remote administration